 Simulation can be a precious ally to help in addressing those complex challenges at various stages of the design process.

-Our complete Simcenter traction motor thermal simulation is presented in the following on-demand webinar.
+Our complete Simcenter electric machine thermal simulation is presented in the following on-demand webinar.
 The traction e-machine design V-Cycle is described, including:

 - System simulation at the requirements for the cooling strategy

 - Empirical-based thermal analysis of the cooling system of the machine for a rapid turnaround of some cooling concepts

 - CFD-based multi-physics analysis to study on a 3D detailed geometry the design of the machine cooling system and its optimization for overall machine performance improvement

 - Full powertrain system simulation and validation of the design on transient drive cycles

 In this blog, we will focus on the validation the cooling requirements of a traction motor in realistic vehicle conditions and transient drive cycles

 Once the internal cooling of the machine has been designed, the next challenge is to validate the cooling system design and control, to improve motor performance, efficiency and durability.

 To do so, we will use: